florenceasitwas/site/_texts/misc/bigallo_hotspots.md

 AV

 ## Upper Story
 After a great fire in 1442, the oratory's upper floor was rebuilt in greater size and style.
-Carpenters Domenico and Pianelone di Luca worked at a record pace to create the structure that has not changed since, and a painter by the name of Piero Cellini decorated the façade to match the white, green, and pink scheme of the Baptistery and Duomo.
+Carpenters Domenico and Pianelone di Luca worked at a record pace to create the structure that has not changed since, and a painter by the name of Piero Cellini decorated the façade to match the white, green, and pink scheme of the Baptistery and Duomo, restoring a visual harmony to the most prominent buildings on the Medieval square.

 [Read More]

 The oratory's structure changed when, in July of 1442, a terrible fire destroyed the building's upper story.
 Reconstruction began immediately and finished after an incredibly short period of four weeks.
-Rather than recreate the original appearance, the captains of the merged Bigallo-Misericordia chose to make several changes, the most notable of which remains the *sala magna*, or Great Hall.
-The height of this meeting room was raised with new vaulting, and delicate Gothic bifora lancets replaced the earlier round-arched windows.
+Rather than recreate its original appearance, the captains of the merged Bigallo-Misericordia chose to make several changes, the most notable of which remains the *sala magna*, or Great Hall.
+The height of this meeting room was raised with new vaulting, and delicate Gothic double-lancets replaced the earlier round-arched windows.
+The *Codex Rustici*, an illustrated manuscript from the mid-fifteenth century, records the appearance of the oratory before the Bigallo-heavy decorations were added in 1445.

 In June of 1361, a painter named Bartolomeo decorated the roof of the oratory, distinct from the frescoes found on the building's facade.

-The sacristan of the combined company appears to have inhabited a room above the oratory

-The *Codex Rustici*, an illustrated manuscript from the mid-fifteenth century, records the appearance of the oratory before the Bigallo-heavy decorations were added in 1445.

 A now-lost third scene from the life of St. Peter Martyr may have originally occupied the register beneath the windows on the side of the oratory facing the campanile.

-AV
+AV -->

 ## Madonna and Child with Angels